pp-mo/ncdata/README.md

 ncdata can also be used for data extraction and modification, similar to the scope of CDO and NCO command-line operators but without file operations.
-However, this type of usage is as yet still undeveloped :  There is no inbuilt support for data consistency checking, or obviously useful operations such as dimension indexing.
+However, this type of usage is as yet still undeveloped :  There is no inbuilt support for data consistency checking, or obviously useful operations such as indexing by dimension.
 This could be added in future, but it is also true that many such operations (like indexing) may be better done using Iris/Xarray.